 3. Set Your Budget

-A medical review is not cheap and worthwhile and cost saving money in the long-term.
-Services may be streamlined, improved, and even extended if there are health risks being ignored by current provisions.
-Legal costs for poor management can be really high, more importantly, workers can suffer long-term health problems because of the work.
+A medical review is not cheap, but the return on investment usually justifies the outlay.
+Services can be streamlined, improved, and even extended if there are health risks being ignored by current provisions.
+Legal costs for poor management can be high, more importantly, workers can have long-term health problems undiscovered.
 A bespoke, relevant OH service provision can mitigate these costs and outcomes.

 Costs for the review can be set by you and this will become part of the offer to the reviewer.
 You may want to cut the cost of the OH service, so you need to focus on what is essential e.g. what do you legally need to offer?